muxinc/media-chrome/docs/src/pages/en/migration/from-0.x-to-1.0.md

 ### Updating CSS variables

+We've updated some of our CSS variable names based on how and where they will be applied, prefering clarity and predictability over e.g. brevity in our names.

+**Renamed CSS Variables**
+- `--media-live-indicator-color` -> `--media-live-button-indicator-color`
+- `--media-time-buffered-color` -> `--media-time-range-buffered-color`
+- `--media-background-position` -> `--media-poster-image-background-position`
+- `--media-background-size` -> `--media-poster-image-background-size`

+(**NOTE:** Just prior to v1.0, we also added several CSS variables, added more consistent defaulting, applied the pre-existing variables more consistently, and added a better "inheritance" chain of CSS variable values and defaults.
+For a list of all CSS variables currently in v1.0 and where they apply, check out our [Styling Reference](../reference/styling).
+For all of the aforementioned changes, check out [this PR](https://github.com/muxinc/media-chrome/pull/528).)

 ## Working with captions and subtitles

 Before Media Chrome v1.0, our captions and subtitles were a bit more complicated than they needed to be, both with the public-facing API and "under the hood."
 We've simplified things in a few ways: